emammendes/Constrained-model-predictive-control-synthesis/README.md

 In the script you will find the main flags:

-1) flagx - if flagx = 0, the initial conditions for the states x are always 1, that ix, x(:,1)=[1;1].
+1) flagx - if flagx = 0, the initial conditions for the states x are always 1, that is, x(:,1)=[1;1].
 If flagx = 1, the initial conditions are chosen randomly from an uniform distribution U(-1,1).
 The default is flagx=0.

 2) flagu - if flagu = 0, the initial condition for the input is always the value of the variable CIu (CIu=0.22 is the default).
 If flagu = 1, the initial condition is randomly chosen from an uniform distribution U(-umax,umax) where umax is 1 as for the example in the paper.
 The default is flagu=0;